Asian Journal of Occupational Therapy

 Use only Times New Roman with the font size of 12-points

-Do not use vertical lines for tables
+Do not use vertical lines in tables

 Manuscript